rpellerin/dotfiles/README.md

 To restore all email accounts, preferences and emails, you can import the directory `~/.thunderbird` from another computer.
 In _Preferences > Advanced > General > Config Editor_, set `rss.show.content-base` to 1 so that RSS feeds opened in a new tab will always show summaries instead of loading the full web page.

+To connect it to your Google address book, [follow these instructions](https://support.mozilla.org/en-US/questions/1321916).

 ## 9. Tmux

 Install through `apt` or manually: